menu

 Occupations and Workforce

-Greentown is a blue-collar town, with 37.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Greentown is generally considered to be a blue-collar town.
+37.62% of the Greentown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Greentown is a town of production and manufacturing workers, sales and office workers, and professionals.
 There are especially a lot of people living in Greentown who work in office and administrative support (10.79%), management occupations (10.38%), and sales jobs (9.76%).

 Setting & Lifestyle